chess-seventh/assignment-fpiva-consensys/README.md

 All dependencies for this project are (should be) included in the `shell.nix` file.

-There's an `init.sh` script that boots up a `minikube` with some addons and `--cpus=4`.
+There's an `init.sh` script that boots up a `minikube` with add-ons and `--cpus=4`.

 If you don't want to install or use Nix (you're missing out ;-)) here are the